 Daniel M. Reck expresses his creativity through a range of artistic domains as a musician, designer, and photographer.
 His photography and writing have been used in university and college publicity materials, magazines, and news stories.
 He has designed a number of marketing materials and other publications for higher education institutions, and produces web and social media content to support his work as a student affairs administrator and educator.
-As Director of Digital Media for the Northwestern University Bands, he promotes the band program to prospective students, parents, and alumni with engaging content and photography.
+As Director of Digital Media and Photography for the Northwestern University Bands, he promoted the band program to prospective students, parents, and alumni with engaging content and photography.
 In 2012, Reck's photographs of student athletes were selected by the Smithsonian Institution in Washington, D.C., to be featured in the "Hometown Teams" exhibit from 2014 to 2021.Reck's image of the DePauw University Tigers winning the Monon Bell is exhibited by the Smithsonian Institution.

 As a music composer, Reck's works include literature for orchestra, symphonic band, handbell ensemble, organ, various small ensembles, and solo works for string and wind instruments, organ, and handbells.
 Reck's music is published by forzandoArts; he is associated with the American Society of Composers, Authors, and Publishers.